newrelic/newrelic_mysql_java_plugin/README.md

     username: newrelic
     host: localhost or 127.0.0.1
-    password: *B8B274C6AF8165B631B4B517BD0ED2694909F464
+    password: *B8B274C6AF8165B631B4B517BD0ED2694909F464 (hashed value)

-*You can choose to use a different MySQL user name and password. see [MYSQL.TXT](https://github.com/newrelic-platform/newrelic_mysql_java_plugin/blob/master/MYSQL.TXT) for more info.*
+*You can choose to use a different MySQL user name and password.
+See [MYSQL.TXT](https://github.com/newrelic-platform/newrelic_mysql_java_plugin/blob/master/MYSQL.TXT) for more info.*

 ## Configuring your agent environment
 The New Relic plugin for MySQL runs an agent process to collect and report MySQL metrics to New Relic.
 Configure your New Relic license and MySQL databases.